An Empirical Study of Validating Synthetic Data for Text-Based Person Retrieval: Methodology

 \subsection{Intra-class image augmentation}

-To enrich the diversity of synthetic images from the inter-class image generation pipeline, we develop the intra-class image augmentation pipeline.
+To enrich the diversity of synthetic images from the inter-class image generation module, we develop the intra-class image augmentation module.
 The main goal is to generate multiple person images of the same identities.

 Specifically, we edit the image from the inter-class image generation pipeline by controlling the cross-attention computation in SD model.
 This allows us to generate new images while preserving the original identities.
 At each denoising step in SD model, cross-attention fuses noisy image embeddings with prompt text to generate spatial attention maps for each textual token.
 The attention mechanism is formulated as follows,